IanMarteens/Austra/Austra.Parser/ReadMe.md

 ## The scanner

-Parser and scanner are implemented by a single hand, in order to minimize data movement between instances.
+Parser and scanner are implemented by a single class, in order to minimize data movement between instances.
 Access to the scanned text is done using a managed reference to the underlying character array coded as UTF-16.
 It allows any alphabetic character in identifiers, but case conversion is only supported for ASCII characters.
 This way, `A` and `a` are considered different characters, but `Π` and `π` are not, which most of the times is the desired behavior.

 ## The parser
 The parser is based on a simple recursive descent algorithm.
 It generates a .NET expression tree.
 The process may stop at this point, when we only need to find the type of the expression.
 Otherwise, the tree is compiled into a delegate, which is finally invoked to evaluate the expression.